alkiranet/terraform-provider-alkira/docs/resources/connector_gcp_interconnect.md

 - `cxp` (String) The CXP where the connector should be provisioned.
 - `instances` (Block List, Min: 1) A list of instances of the Interconnect (see [below for nested schema](#nestedblock--instances))
 - `loopback_prefixes` (Set of String) A list of prefixes that should be associated with the connector.
+Eg :["10.30.0.0/24"]
 - `name` (String) The name of the connector.
 - `segment_options` (Block List, Min: 1) Options for each segment associated with the instance. (see [below for nested schema](#nestedblock--segment_options))
 - `size` (String) The size of the connector, one of `SMALL`, `MEDIUM`, `LARGE`, `2LARGE`, `5LARGE` or `10LARGE`.